 The Department of Medicine is at the forefront of twenty-first century medicine with an uncompromising commitment to providing excellent patient care; to conducting cutting-edge research; and to the rigorous training of tomorrow’s physicians and physician-scientists in an environment that supports all members of our community.
-Our department is ranked in the top 15 of funding by the National Institutes of Health and we receive nearly $100 million in funding annually overall.
+Our department is ranked in the top 15 for funding by the National Institutes of Health (NIH) and we receive nearly $135 million annually.
 Our highly competitive residency programs have a national reputation for excellence for producing the highest quality junior faculty and physicians.
-As the largest academic department in the Mount Sinai Health System, we are leading the integration of the latest discoveries in the lab and innovations in clinical care into patient-centric care models in the safest, and most compassionate way possible
+As the largest academic department in the Mount Sinai Health System, we are leading the integration of the latest discoveries in the lab and innovations in clinical care into patient-centric care models in the safest, and most compassionate way possible.

 - Clinical Immunology